Josiah Strong

-Josiah Strong (April 14, 1847 – June 26, 1916) was an American Protestant clergyman, organizer, editor, and author.
+Josiah Strong (January 19, 1847 – April 28, 1916) was an American Protestant clergyman, organizer, editor, and author.
 He was a leader of the Social Gospel movement, calling for social justice and combating social evils.
 He supported missionary work so that all races could be improved and uplifted and thereby brought to Christ.
 He is controversial, however, due to his beliefs about race and methods of converting people to Christianity.
 In his 1885 book Our Country, Strong argued that Anglo-Saxons are a superior race who must "Christianize and civilize" the "savage" races, which he argued would be good for the American economy and the "lesser races".

-Overview
+Early life

+Josiah Strong was born in Naperville, Illinois on January 19, 1847.
+His family moved to Hudson, Ohio when he was a child.
+He graduated from Western Reserve College in 1869, then attended Lane Seminary, where he was ordained a minister of the Congregational Church in 1871.

+Ministry

 Josiah Strong was one of the founders of the Social Gospel movement that sought to apply Protestant religious principles to solve the social ills brought on by industrialization, urbanization and immigration.
 He served as General Secretary (1886–1898) of the Evangelical Alliance for the United States, a coalition of Protestant missionary groups.
 After being forced out he set up his own group, the League for Social Service (1898–1916), and edited its magazine The Gospel of the Kingdom.
 The League was later expanded to become the American Institute of Social Service, based on the concept of the Musée social.

 Strong, like most other leaders of the Social Gospel movement, added strong evangelical roots, including a belief in sin and redemption.
 Strong, like Walter Rauschenbusch and George D. Herron had an intense conversion experience and believed that regeneration was necessary to bring social justice by combating social sin.
 Though they were often critical of evangelicalism, they thought of their mission as an expansion of it.
 Their primitivist desire for noninstitutional Christianity was influenced by liberal, postmillennial idealism, and their attitudes influenced neo-orthodox theologian Reinhold Niebuhr.